Summer has arrived, temperatures (and humidity) are high, and plants are growing ludicrously quickly.

 Both the X-Vent and X-Light are designed to be as cool as possible without sacrificing protection standards.
 As a result, both use mesh areas to help air to circulate, keeping you cool and helping to move sweat away from the body.
 Any material that isn’t mesh is extremely slim and lightweight (the jacket weighs 400 grams!) in order to make sure you don’t feel over-encumbered whilst wearing it.
 This all combines to make the clothing as comfortable in high temperatures as possible.

 Alongside this, our PPE is designed to be waterproof, with the X-Vent and X-Light no exception.
 We feel that, even as summer clothing, it’s crucial that our PPE will keep you dry if the heavens open, this is the UK after all, rain is never far away!

 We all know we need to wear PPE.
-You only need to see a video of us testing our PPE (link to video) to see how much of a difference it could make in case of an accident.
+You only need to see a video of how chainsaw PPE works to see how much of a difference it could make in case of an accident.
 It literally could save your life.
 But surely, how can such thin, lightweight jacket and trousers offer any protection against the cutting performance of a chainsaw?